 Private delivery services.
 You can use certain private delivery services designated by the IRS to send tax returns or payments.
-If you mail by the due date using these services, you are considered to have filed on time.
-The most recent list of designated private delivery services was published in August 1999.
-Circular E, Employer's Tax Guide (Pub.
-15), contains that list.
+If you mail by the due date using any of these services, you are considered to have filed on time.
+The most recent list of designated private delivery services was published in October 2001.
+The list includes only the following: